 PATTERN was founded in 2010.
-Occasionally people are confused by who we are and what we do and that mostly has to do with the fact that there’s nothing quite like PATTERN out there.
-We keep trying to find our twin in the universe, but so far, PATTERN is a unicorn.
-A 501c3 non profit that is a media company, a creative agency, a print publication, a talent incubator, an economic development engine rolled into one groovy community building platform.
+A 501(c)(3) nonprofit that is a media company, a creative agency, a print publication, a talent incubator, an economic development engine rolled into one groovy community building platform.
 It’s a lot, right?
-We do a LOT.
-So it’s natural to think that we have a large, well-funded operation.
-We do not.
+We do a LOT, and we love it!

-Below is a range of Frequently Asked Questions that will hopefully help you begin wrapping your brain around who we are, what we do, and why/how you might want to be a part of our ever growing community, or help support us financially.
+Below is a range of Frequently Asked Questions that will hopefully help you better understand who we are, what we do, and why/how you might want to be a part of our ever growing community, or help support us financially.

-A big thank you to uber talented graphic designer Megan Gray (past Creative Fellow!) who created the infographics below to help explain PATTERN better.
-If you still have questions, please comment below or contact us directly and we’ll be happy to explain further!
+A big thank you to graphic designer Megan Gray (past Creative Fellow!) who created the infographics below to help explain PATTERN better.
+If you still have questions, please comment below or contact us directly and we’ll be happy to explain further.
 Buckle up!